ahmedlabib02/db-engine/README.md

 - Octree indices are used to improve query performance.
 - Indices are created on-demand and updated when new data is added or removed.
 - They are saved to disk and loaded during application startup.
-- Indices are used to speed up query execution.

 ## How to Use
 1. Initialize the database engine using the `init()` method.